frobnitzem/nightly/README.md

 It reports success / failure to `$WORK/buildID/results.csv` file.
 It also checks whether a `result.txt` file exists.
-If so, it treats it as a whitespace-separated list.
+If so, it treats it as a newline-delimited list.
 It tokenizes the list, and appends it to the entry in `results.csv`.

 Note that this only scans runs in the `buildID/runs.csv` file that are not already present (or are present, but